-I don’t always know what I want to write when I begin to type, but as I write, I discover meaning on the page – stories and ideas.
+I don’t always know what I want to write, but as I write, I discover meaning on the page – stories and ideas.
 And these shape my beliefs and convictions.
-I do not write what I believe and think but believe and think what I write.
+I do not write what I believe and think, but believe and think what I write.

 The process of discovery on paper, of endless writing and rewriting, is to me what writing is all about.
 It’s tedious and hard at times, but it’s fulfilling, like exploring a dark dungeon full of riches not with a lantern, not with a torch, but with a flickering candle in your hand.
 You see only a little at a time.

 The same process of discovery applies to my blog posts.
 I have only foggy ideas and beliefs about the topics I cover.
 But as I write, the fog fades, and I see more clearly.

 This is what I love about writing.
 This is why I write.
 Writing helps me know what I think, what I believe, what I feel.